niranjan-op/Rustin-AI/README.md

 The backend sandbox server (`public/server/app.js`) implements command filtering and path jailing to prevent the agent from accidentally running destructive system commands or traversing directories outside the active project workspace.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page or submit a Pull Request.